wangzh3/wangzh3.github.io/_posts/2020-10-30-Data-analysis-and-machine-learning.md

 Patents:<br>
 [1]	Kang.
 H, Wang.
 Z. Method and system of user behavior description and prediction based on web log[P].
 China, CN109783460A.
 2019-05-21.

 The research paper is [here](https://github.com/wangzh3/wangzh3.github.io/blob/master/upload/Paper/Analysis%20and%20Prediction%20of%20User%20Behavior%20Based%20on%20Web%20Log.pdf).
-The English abstract is located in the bottom.
+The English abstract is located in the bottom of the paper.

 The invention patent is [here](https://github.com/wangzh3/wangzh3.github.io/blob/master/upload/Paper/Invention%20Title%20--%20User%20behavior%20depicting%20and%20predicting%20method%20and%20system%20based%20on%20web%20log.pdf).